Collapse of Kentucky plant being demolished at abandoned mine leaves 1 worker dead, another trapped

 The workers were trapped while working to demolish the building at the abandoned mine site on Wolf Creek, Martin County Judge Executive Lon E. Lafferty said in a social media post early Wednesday.

-Martin County Sheriff John Kirk said first responders were able to find and make contact with one of the two men, news outlets reported.
+Martin County Sheriff John Kirk told WHAS-TV that first responders made contact with one of the trapped men, but he died shortly afterward.
 The plant hasn’t been in use for several years and the men were on the bottom floor when it collapsed, trapping them beneath tons of rubble, Kirk said.

+“We never were able to locate the other (man), still haven’t been able to locate (him),” Kirk said Wednesday.
+“We are still attempting to locate him, we are still considering this a rescue operation.”

 Several rescuers were inside the rubble as part of the rescue effort, Kirk said.
 The rescue could take days, Kirk said.